soomin-kevin-sung/dotnet-flexgrid/README.md

 ## Support

-If you have any good ideas (such as new featrue, refactoring, improvement feature quality, etc), do not hesitate to let me know!
+If you have any good ideas (such as new featrue, refactoring, improvement feature quality, etc), do not hesitate to let me know!<br>
 You also can "Pull request" or request adding New Feature to the email below.
 Thank you.